Drone Flight Frankfurt

 Some of the SKYLINE ATLAS authors not only produce articles and pictures about the skyline, they also fly regularly in the Greater Frankfurt area and beyond with a quadrocopter or multicopter.
 As drone pilots in Frankfurt, they know exactly what is legally important.

-It is not uncommon for the SKYLINE ATLAS to receive several inquiries per week from people who would like to film the skyline of Frankfurt with their own drone and have questions about this.
-However, there are some hurdles between the desire to fly and the reality of the requirements.
+In reality, there are some hurdles between the desire to fly and the legal requirements.
 However, if you master all legal and technical hurdles, the sky is open.
-Ignoring laws and important framework conditions can result in fines, accidents and claims for damages.
+Ignoring laws and important framework conditions can result in fines, accidents, and claims for damages.
 This article is intended for everyone who wants to get basic information accordingly.

 You need a name tag and a valid insurance.